Tuition & Financial Aid

 Each tuition credit contains a general fee, which is mainly used to support student services and operations.
 For more information on the general fee, please visit the One Stop website.

 You must be enrolled in at least half time (four credit hours for graduate students) to be considered eligible for financial aid as a full-time student.
 Please visit the Terms and Conditions of Receiving Financial Aid to get more detailed information about

 eligibility.
 The Student Financial Aid website has more information on financial aid opportunities through Kent State.

 The School offers scholarships specifically for students.
 Please visit the Scholarships page for a complete listing and requirements.
 The page also includes professional organizations that offer scholarships to students pursuing information professions.

-Please visit the Graduate Assistantships page for more information and a link to the application.
+Please visit the Graduate Assistantships page for more information about opportunities and application requirements.

 You may be eligible for grants to assist with funding your graduate education.
 For more information on grants outside of the School of Information, please visit the Student Financial Aid Grants website.